-Local and regional action in the 20th century protected the Bay Area from unchecked sprawl, degrading air quality and a shrinking bay.
-Starting in the 1960s amidst a regional outcry over pollution and the filling of the Bay, the San Francisco Bay Conservation and Development Commission was created to discourage bay fill and restore wetlands.
+Local and regional actions in the 20th century protected the Bay Area from unchecked sprawl, degrading air quality and a shrinking bay.
+Starting in the 1960s amidst a regional outcry over pollution and the filling of the bay, the San Francisco Bay Conservation and Development Commission was created to discourage bay fill and restore wetlands.
 Since 1969, the surface area of San Francisco Bay has grown by nearly 19,000 acres.
 Similarly, the Bay Area Air Quality Management District (Air District) was tasked with improving the region's air quality.
 Between 1999 and 2015, for example, regional annual average particulate matter concentrations declined by 39 percent.
 These air quality improvements are estimated to have added a full year to residents' lifespans, according to the Air District.

-A strong local movement to protect greenfield development also emerged during the latter half of the 20th century to protect farm lands and open space.
+A strong local movement to protect greenfields from development also emerged during the latter half of the 20th century to protect farmland and open space.
 Local governments adopted urban growth boundaries and helped lead a "focused growth"

-strategy with support from environmental groups and regional agencies to limit sprawl, expand recreational opportunities and preserve scenic and natural resources.
-Despite strong economic growth and population increases since the end of the Great Recession, the Bay Area has experienced less greenfield development than in decades past, a result that can be attributed to smart local policies.
+strategy with support from environmental groups and regional agencies to limit sprawl, expand recreational opportunities, and preserve scenic and natural resources.
+Despite strong economic growth and population increases since the end of the Great Recession, the Bay Area has experienced less greenfield development than in decades past, a result that can be attributed to these local policies.
+Nonetheless, our success at protecting open space has further constrained our ability to build the housing needed for a growing population.